cloudogu/jenkins/docs/operations/azure_agents_en.md

 ```

 - Add Jenkins credentials with the ID `registrycredentials` to store your registry credentials
+- Adapt the registry URL to your container image registry
-- On execution a new Azure VM should be deployed, connect to Jenkins and run the pipeline
+- On execution, a new Azure VM should be deployed, connect to Jenkins and run the pipeline